axibase/atsd/rule-engine/functions-collection.md

 Returns the number of elements in the collection.

-> This function can be applied to collections of any type (string, number) as well as to maps such as `entity.tags`.
+> Apply this function to any type of collection (string, number) as well as maps such as `entity.tags`.

 Examples: